 What Causes Swim Bladder Disease in Fish?

-A wide variety of issues can cause the buoyancy problems associated with swim bladder disease, including:
+A wide variety of issues can cause the buoyancy problems associated with swim bladder in fish, including:

 Because there are so many issues that can present as a buoyancy disorder, it can be difficult to correctly diagnose and treat the underlying cause of swim bladder disease.